How Hand Tracking in VR Unlocks Enterprise Use Cases

 For professional XR users, the improvements in headset resolution led by Varjo have been a game changer.
 Parallel to this visual revolution, we’re also seeing a revolution in interaction in enterprise XR.

-Guest post by Matt Tullis, Director, Spatial Computing, Ultraleap
+Guest post by Matt Tullis, VP of XR, Ultraleap

 As the adoption of AR and VR technology accelerates in both enterprise and consumer markets globally, the limitations of traditional handheld controllers are becoming ever clearer.
 Hand tracking, eye tracking, voice control, and the use of physical controls or props in combination with video passthrough are all now augmenting or completely replacing hand-held controllers.